How control is enforced

 • No detection of convergence across agent outputs

-• No mechanism to distinguish agreement from correctness
+• Per-output checks cannot distinguish agreement from correctness across coordination state

 Adaptablox detects and resolves convergence at runtime.

-• Outputs are evaluated for similarity across agents
+• Outputs are evaluated for coordination quality before being combined

 This evaluation occurs before outputs are combined, not after the result is produced.